commandus/tlns/README.md

 - Messages stored in the message queue
 - Tasks

-Task is a glue to make asynchronius requests.
+Task is a glue to make asynchronous requests.
 Task associated with the message in the message queue.
 Task contains process stage and last operation result and intermediate data such as keys to decipher payload.